Ernest Shackleton: In the arts and popular media

 Expedition member and cinematographer Frank Hurley took many photographs and much footage of the expedition.
 His silent documentary film In the Grip of the Polar Pack Ice was released in 1919.
-The film was restored by the British Film Institute in 1996, and digitally-remastered version released in 2022, as South: Sir Ernest Shackleton's Glorious Epic of the Antarctic.
+The film was restored by the British Film Institute in 1996, and digitally remastered version released in 2022, as South: Sir Ernest Shackleton's Glorious Epic of the Antarctic.

 In 1983, the BBC produced a four-part miniseries, Shackleton, starring David Schofield in the title role and David Rodigan as Frank Wild.
 Originally broadcast on BBC Two, the series was released on DVD in March 2017.
 Shackleton also appeared in the first episode of the 1985 Central Television serial The Last Place on Earth, in which he was portrayed by James Aubrey.

-A photography exhibition titled "The Endurance: Shackleton's Legendary Antarctic Expedition" was open to the public for six months from April to October 1999 at the American Museum of Natural History in New York.
+A photography exhibition titled "The Endurance: Shackleton's Legendary Antarctic Expedition" was open to the public for six months from April to October 1999 at the American Museum of Natural History in New York City.
 It included artefacts, film footage and diaries from the 1914 expedition, as well as a chronological display of more than 150 photographs taken by Frank Hurley, all specially reprinted from the original negatives.

 In 2002, Channel 4 in the UK produced Shackleton, a TV serial depicting the 1914 expedition with Kenneth Branagh in the title role.
 Broadcast in the US on the A&E Network, it won two Emmy Awards.

 The musical play Ernest Shackleton Loves Me by Val Vigoda and Joe DiPietro made its debut in 2017 at the Tony Kiser Theater, an off-Broadway venue in New York City.
 Blended with a parallel story of a struggling composer, the play retells the adventure of Endurance in detail, incorporating photos and videos of the journey.